GirumSe/iCog-Internship-Tasks/README.md

 # iCog-Internship-task
-this are the Tasks i was assigned to and finished at internship in iCog Labs.
+this are the Training Tasks i was assigned to and finished in iCog Labs.